 Communication orders are not a substitute for clinical communication (sticky notes, secure messaging, In Basket, paging, etc.) or clinical documentation activities (progress notes, discharge planning, etc.).
 Rather, they are used to set limits on the application of other orders (e.g., parameters to be followed when deciding when to alert a responsible prescriber to concerning clinical observations), guide application of another's professional skills (e.g., instructions about bedside care, dressings or other in-person interventions) or over-ride default protocols (e.g., instruct to discontinue vital sign measurements as part of a compassionate care plan).

 Communication orders are not a substitute for available patient care orders.
-Most interventions performed by nursing and allied health (e.g., dressing instructions, wound management, Glascow Coma Scale) should be ordered through individual orders or with purpose-built order sets and panels (e.g., "Burn/Wound Management" order set).
+Most interventions performed by nursing and allied health (e.g., dressing instructions, wound management, Glasgow Coma Scale) should be ordered through individual orders or with purpose-built order sets and panels (e.g., "Burn/Wound Management" order set).
 Patient care orders have features that integrate with the nursing and allied health task management tools.

 Communication orders can share some characteristics with procedure orders, having frequency, applicable time interval(s) and process details.
-However, they will not generate a task for nursing or allied health and currently do not appear on reports.

 While most communication orders bear a "Nursing Communication" label, there are some that relate to dietician or other allied health actions.
 A Order Search for "communication" will find all.